lisah-roe/module-content/software-development-3/week-06/lab/README.md

 __I suggest you use the debugger in visual studio to track the zoo singleton and ensure that its behaviour is exactly as you expect__

+## Singleton pattern (2)

+Create a singleton that acts as a random number generator - such that each of your animals has a unique but random ID.

 ## Factory Method pattern